 With a new episode released every two weeks, The Politics of Race in American Film is available on Spotify, SoundCloud, Apple Podcasts, the LSE Player, and more.
 We hope you’ll listen and subscribe to our new podcast and promote it to your networks.
 We’d love to hear your feedback on the podcast too – you can respond to this email with your comments or join the conversation about the podcast on Twitter with the hashtag, #LSEUSRaceFilm.

 Listen to Episode 1 on Soundcloud

-The Politics of Race in American Film is hosted by Dr Clive James Nwonka, produced by Michaela Herrmann and Chris Gilson (LSE US Centre) with contributions from Dr Sam Mejias (The New School).
+The Politics of Race in American Film podcast is hosted by Dr Clive James Nwonka, produced by Michaela Herrmann and Chris Gilson (LSE US Centre) with contributions from Dr Sam Mejias (The New School).
 This podcast series is supported by the LSE HEIF fund.

 Note: This podcast gives the views of the interviews and co-hosts, and is not the position of USAPP – American Politics and Policy, the LSE US Centre, nor the London School of Economics.

 Shortened URL for this post: https://bit.ly/3dMtfDV